Article written by

 What is a Marijuana Strain, Exactly?

 A marijuana strain is a classification that determines a plant’s chemotype (chemical profile), phenotype (physical appearance), and potential medical effects.
-Cannabis strains are sometimes referred to as cultivars, chemovars, chemotypes, or varieties.
+Cannabis strains are sometimes called cultivars, chemovars, chemotypes, or varieties.

 Cannabis experts currently recognize between 700 and 800 strains, but there could be thousands of undiscovered or obscure strains that have yet to make the list.
 There is no limit to how many cannabis strains can evolve as cultivators mix and match different plants to produce an array of choices for users.